Stochastic Processes in Ecology

-This classic paper addressed the forces structuring plant communities, focusing on stochastic processes such as chance dispersal, as well as species’ life history traits.
+This classic paper addresses the forces structuring plant communities, focusing on stochastic processes such as chance dispersal, as well as species’ life history traits.
 It initiated discussions about the role that stochastic processes play in structuring the diversity and composition of species in ecological communities.

 Hanski, I. 1998.
 Metapopulation dynamics.
 Nature 396:41–49.

-Hanski reviews principles in metapopulation ecology and uses stochastic processes as a modeling tool to predict the movement patterns of individuals, the dynamics of species, and the distributional patterns in multispecies communities in real fragmented landscapes.
+Reviews principles in metapopulation ecology and uses stochastic processes as a modeling tool to predict the movement patterns of individuals, the dynamics of species, and the distributional patterns in multispecies communities in real fragmented landscapes.

 Hubbell, S. 2001.
 The unified neutral theory of biodiversity and biogeography.
 Princeton, NJ: Princeton Univ.
 Press.

-This book develops stochastic dynamics of ecological community assembly, and argues that much of large-scale biodiversity patterns in nature may be driven by stochastic forces such as ecological drift (where each species fluctuates randomly) and species equivalence (all species in an ecological community have equal fitness).
+Argues that much of large-scale biodiversity patterns in nature may be driven by stochastic forces such as ecological drift (where each species fluctuates randomly) and species equivalence (all species in an ecological community have equal fitness).